of the North Shore

 He served for over five years as Chairman of the Bureau of Jewish Education of Rhode Island’s Principals Council.
 He is a past member of the Board of Directors of the Jewish Federation of Rhode Island, the Rhode Island Bureau of Jewish Education, the Rhode Island Holocaust Memorial Museum and the JCC of Rhode Island.

 Rabbi Perlman is active in the community, fulfilling interfaith work with the Peabody Clergy and Ministerial Association.
 He is also an active participant in the NSRCA (North Shore Rabbis & Cantors Association) and leads Shabbat evening services monthly at Brooksby Village.

-Rabbi Richard Perlman and his wife, Kit, are the parents of Jessica, Michael, Owen and Kristina, and grandparents of Brady, Bryce and Bennett.
+Rabbi Richard Perlman and his wife, Kit, are the parents of Jessica, Michael, Owen and Kristina, and grandparents of Brady, Ezra, Bryce and Bennett.

 Rabbi Richard E. Perlman

 A native of San Francisco, Steve grew up attending Congregation Beth Sholom, the largest Conservative synagogue in Northern California.
 On Friday nights, the Rabbi began inviting 8-year-old Steve to lead the congregation in singing the Kiddush.
 At the oneg, congregants would inform Steve, “You’re going to be a Cantor when you grow up!”
 But Steve would reply, “No I’m not.
 I’m going to be a sportscaster!”